fgrando/scripts/README.md

 Only text is supported right now.

-## latex: simple template with a bacground image applied to portrait and landscape pages.
+## latex: template to landle portrait and landscape pages
+This template uses a background image for each mode (landscape and portrait).
+Also, the headers and footers are always aligned with text (as in portrait mode), even in landscape pages.

 ## TBD